 Your partnerships leader could become your biggest advocate when it comes down to getting promoted, so support their work and meet your opportunities at the source.

 Want more tips for working with partners?
-Sign up for our Ecosystem Sales newsletter for a no-frills guide to filling your pipeline using partnerships — sent every other week.
-Or, if you’d rather spend a couple of hours with a nice book and a coffee, check out our Partner Playbook below.
+Spend a couple of hours with a nice coffee and the Partner Playbook below.